 "Bern, baby," Cynthia said.
 "I wondered where you were."

-Bern laughed, stumbled to Cynthia's side and grabbed her around the waist.
+Bern laughed, stumbled to Cynthia's side and grabbed her by the waist.
 Both leaned against the wall for support.

 Carla ignored their obvious groping and asked, "Where is Leslie."